alechewitt/colorcrumble/README.md

 Colorcrumble
 =============
 Source for Colorcrumble.
 A game of tactics and amazement.
-Destroy all the color circles for your chance to win!
+Match 3 or more colors in a row for your chance to win!

 See beta version here: [colorcrumble.com](http://colorcrumble.com)